SKantar/InterviewBit/README.md

 # InterviewBit
-InterviewBit is a platform to learn skills that you need for technology jobs.
-We help you polish your skills and get ready for the job, whether you are a fresh college graduate or a working professional.
+InterviewBit provides a platform for users to learn skills needed to secure technical jobs.
+InterviewBit helps you polish your skills and prepares you for the job whether you are a beginner or a professional developer.